MicrosoftDocs/win32/desktop-src/SysInfo/computer-names.md

 ---
-Description: DNS names consist of one or more components separated by a period (for example, msdn.microsoft.com). ms.assetid: 7e083cb5-cf0a-4284-8b54-dac856910c44
+description: DNS names consist of one or more components separated by a period (for example, msdn.microsoft.com). ms.assetid: 7e083cb5-cf0a-4284-8b54-dac856910c44
 title: Computer Names
 ms.topic: article